joelsonejr/ascDecode/README.md

 Simple app to decode strings.
 ======================================

+Here you check how it's looking so far: https://joelsonejr.github.io/ascDecode/

 This app came as an aswer to a challenge a participated.
 The full picture:

 There is a program that encodes strings.
 What it does is take a string, replace each character for it's equivalent in ASCII, turn it backwards, and return it.
 For example: